 And Hannah really doesn’t have a lot of time to devote to a relationship to begin with since she feels like she is on the verge of moving up to a soloist position.
 And with her slight weight gain, she’s working out and rehearsing harder than ever to keep her body tiny.

 Of course, the tension between her personal life and her professional life is going to come to a head at some point.
 The question is, which one will she choose.
 Because it’s becoming fairly obvious to her that she can’t have both.

 One of the things that really impressed me about this book is how rich the characters are.
 I think books like this sometimes make anyone not in the inner circle a villain (“you don’t understand how harddddd my life is!”), but this one did a good job of presenting both sides of the issue.
 You can see and appreciate Jacob’s frustration at her crazy schedule, but you also are rooting for Hannah to make soloist, to not throw away everything she’s worked for in favor of a boy.
 And while you like Hannah most of all, you also can appreciate the drive of the other corps members and how they too deserve a shot at big parts after dedicating their lives to the company.

 And while there is much exploration of the backstage drama, the intense work, and the competition, this book masterfully depicts the magic of being on stage, under the lights, in front of a transfixed audience.
 You can absolutely understand why, despite it all, Hannah loves (and continues to love) ballet.

-Of course, after reading this book, I am so curious about what Sophie Flack’s experience was in her own ballet career.
+Of course, after reading this book by Sophie Flack, I am so curious about what her experience was in her own ballet career.

-Also, on a mostly unrelated note, this book had a little business card tucked into it with a reproduction of the cover art and Ella carried it around for several days, and any time I would ask her, “Is this your Bunheads?” she would burst into giggles.
+Also, on a mostly unrelated note, Bunheads had a little business card tucked into it with a reproduction of the cover art and Ella carried it around for several days, and any time I would ask her, “Is this your Bunheads?” she would burst into giggles.

 I know you wanted to know.